Tag Archives: age discrimination

 Age Discrimination In Employment Act (ADEA) Compliance

-Overview of the Age Discrimination in Employment Act (ADEA)
+Age Discrimination In Employment Act (ADEA) Compliance — Expert Guide

 The Age Discrimination in Employment Act (ADEA) is a federal law that protects individuals who are 40 years of age or older from discrimination in the workplace.
 Enacted in 1967, the ADEA prohibits age-based discrimination in all aspects of employment, including hiring, firing, promotions, compensation, and job assignments.
 Its main purpose is to ensure that employers make employment decisions based on an individual’s qualifications and abilities, rather than their age.